Deceptrax123/Detecting-Side-Effects-of-Adverse-Drug-Reactions-through-Drug-Drug-Interactions-using-Graph-Neural-N/contributing.md

 - Run ```pip install -r requirements.txt```
 - Create a new branch for every new model such as GAT, GCN, SAGE etc. For instance,  run ```git checkout -b GCN``` to create and run a Graph Convolutional Model
 - Commit and Push all changes to that specific branch only.
 I will review and merge if no further changes are needed.

+## Dataset
+You may download all the Graph Tensors with their folds over <a href="https://drive.google.com/file/d/1zQx6fv1Y_BEb11zE77OfM-9M4i-gTjXJ/view?usp=sharing">here</a>

 ## Note